DrankRock/CMScrape/README.md

 ### Demo :
 You will find below an example of the execution with the latest version.
 If needed, a youtube version is available [here](https://www.youtube.com/watch?v=3Wjy0_205oI).
+/!\ This demo is obsolete, it's way faster now.
+Will make a new one later.

 ![Demo](.github/images/CMScrape_Demo.gif)

 ## Current state :
 This project is currently in developpment.
-It works but was never intensly tested.
+It works and is tested on ubuntu 16.04 and windows 10, mostly on yugioh and pokemon cards.
 If you have any suggestions or any kind of feedback, you can contact me on discord on [the dedicated discord server](https://discord.gg/UR3R5C5Ehn).

 Note : this project was developped on Ubuntu 16.04.
-If you face any issue witht he execution, please let me know.
+If you face any issue with the execution, please let me know.

 ## Current preoccupations :
-I am currently trying to make the best possible GUI using PyQt5.
+I am currently trying to make a fully functionning multithreaded version, with auto-rotating proxies, either from user input, or from a python proxy scraper and checker I made, [available here](https://github.com/DrankRock/ProxyScrape-And-Check).
 I am also trying to get a full database of CardMarket links to facilitate the creation of the list of links.
 I would like to have it in a "Game-Expansion-Number-Name-URL" form, to create a Database in the future and facilitate the access of the data.

 ## TODO :
 Add MultiThreading
-#### MultiProcessing was successfully added, but CM blocks requests after 30 tries.
-I will be trying to solve this using proxies, and i'm currently looking into https://github.com/Ge0rg3/requests-ip-rotator to avoid users to have to use their own proxies.
-If you want to try the cores, add "--cores [number of cores]" at the end of the command.
+#### MultiThreading is currently working, but might crash your computer, if so, please let me know.
-Find testers to have some feedback
+Find testers to have more feedbacks
 Add a tool to create the list, using CM's database to add full expansions, search by names etc
 Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)